Connections between Deep Equilibrium and Sparse Representation Models with Application to Hyperspectral Image Denoising: Deep architectures for sparse coding

-We should highlight that the number of layers in our deep unrolling approach must be kept relatively small (K ranges from 5 to 15), This is attributed to the fact that training the deep unrolling network with many layers requires high GPU memory resources, since the calculation of the back-propagation scales with the number of layers (unrolled iterations) \cite{eldar}.
+Note that the number of layers in our deep unrolling approach must be kept small (5 to 15), This is attributed to the fact that training the deep unrolling network with many layers requires high GPU memory resources, since the calculation of the back-propagation scales with the number of layers \cite{eldar}.
 In view of this, in the following section a novel deep equilibrium model is proposed corresponding to an efficient network with infinite number of layers, without demanding high computational resources as the deep unrolling method.